Redfin vs. Realtor: An Easy Choice

 One of the easiest ways to compare realtors is to use a free service like Clever, which matches you with top agents in your area.

 With Clever, you get the same 1.5% listing fee that Redfin offers.
 And you can choose from multiple agents with the best sales performance and customer reviews in your area.
+Agents come from reputable brokerages like Keller Williams and Berkshire Hathaway.

 When we send you potential matches, you can interview as many agents as you’d like, with no obligation to move forward.
+Start comparing top agents in your area!

-Redfin agents vs. realtor: Key differences
+Redfin vs. realtor: Key differences

 👥 Team-based vs. agent approach.
 Redfin agents don’t manage every aspect of your sale themselves.
 Instead, they work with a team of specialists, including marketers and transaction coordinators.
 This differs from realtors at other brokerages, who often handle most of the transaction.